What Does Adoption Mean?

 Overall, most adoptees know they were desperately wanted by their adoptive parents and overwhelmingly loved by both their birth and adoptive parents at the time of their adoption and long into the future.

 Adoption doesn’t just hold a meaning for those directly involved in the adoption triad.
 Even for those not directly affected, adoption changes lives and viewpoints.

 The growing awareness of adoption promotes education and understanding of the process.
-While individuals may have their own idea of what adoption means from pop culture, truly understanding the process and what it puts parents through on both sides can change that.
+While individuals may have their own idea of what adoption means from pop culture, truly understanding the process and what it puts children and parents through on both sides can change that.
 Openness about adoption also promotes the knowledge that families can be created a variety of ways — through infant adoption, foster care adoption, in vitro fertilization and surrogacy.

 In addition, adoption promotes acceptance and tolerance of those who are different.
 Blended families are becoming more common in the U.S., and adoption is just one way to create more diverse family types.
 After all, 40 percent of adopted children are of a different race, culture or ethnicity than both of their adoptive parents.
 If a community sees a loving family made of different races and ethnicities, it normalizes adoption and transracial families.

 What else is the meaning of adoption for the community?
 When unprepared mothers choose to place their children for adoption and feel pride in their decision, it helps to create a society based on love and support rather than judgement.
 It also reduces the amount of money spent supporting parents who are unprepared for the challenges of raising a child.

 Even if you’re not personally affected by adoption, you likely have your own personal adoption meaning shaped by the interactions you’ve had with this process — either directly or indirectly.
 Adoption means something different to different people, so there’s really no correct answer to the question, “What does adoption mean?”